Nominated by: Mark Coyne

-Feargal was a founding member of the Irish Grocers’ Benevolent Fund in 1967, and has served as President of the Irish Quality Control Association, President of the Marketing Institute of Ireland, chairman of Springboard Ireland, and as a director of the US Food Marketing Institute.
-He has also served as chair of the Irish Management Institute and as President of EuroCommerce.
+Feargal was a founding member of the Irish Grocers’ Benevolent Fund in 1967, and served as President of the Irish Quality Control Association, President of the Marketing Institute of Ireland, chairman of Springboard Ireland, and as a director of the US Food Marketing Institute.
+He also served as chair of the Irish Management Institute and as President of EuroCommerce.

-He has received five honorary doctorates from The National Council for Educational Awards, Sterling University, Trinity College Dublin, National University of Ireland Galway, and The Irish American University.
+He received five honorary doctorates from The National Council for Educational Awards, Sterling University, Trinity College Dublin, National University of Ireland Galway, and The Irish American University.
 He received a Papal Knighthood in 1994 and was awarded the Rehab Group’s People of the Year award in 1984.
 In addition, he was awarded the Ordre National du Mérite by the President of France, and in 2006, he shared the International Listening Association’s Listener of the Year Award with Oprah Winfrey.

 In recognition of his lifelong pursuit of excellence, his numerous achievements in the public and private sector, and for his contribution to society, Feargal was nominated for inclusion in the Excellence Hall of Fame by Mark Coyne.
 He was elected by its Fellows in November 2018 and was inducted on March 28, 2019 at a ceremony held in the Shelbourne Hotel, Dublin, Ireland.